wireapp/wire-docs/src/how-to/install/helm-prod.rst

 The following will install a version of all the wire-server components.
 These instructions are for reference, and may not set up what you would consider a production environment, due to the fact that there are varying definitions of 'production ready'.
 These instructions will cover what we consider to be a useful overlap of our users' production needs.
 They do not cover load balancing/distributing, using multiple datacenters, federating wire, or other forms of intercontinental/interplanetary distribution of the wire service infrastructure.
 If you deviate from these directions and need to contact us for support, please provide the deviations you made to fit your production environment along with your support request.

-During the instructions here, we will present you with two options: No AWS, and minimal AWS usage.
-The 'No AWS' instructions will not require any AWS infrastructure, but will have a reduced feature set.
+Some of the instructions here will present you with two options: No AWS, and with AWS.
+The 'No AWS' instructions will not require any AWS infrastructure, but may have a reduced feature set.
+The 'with AWS' instructions will assume you have completed the setup procedures in :ref:`aws_prod`.

-Please read, and ensure you understand :ref:

 What will be installed?
 ^^^^^^^^^^^^^^^^^^^^^^^